tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/PHP SDK/快速入门_intl_en.md

 It is recommended to install cos-php-sdk-v5 with Composer, a PHP dependency manager that allows you to declare the dependencies necessary for your project and then automatically installs them into your project.

 >?
-You can find more information such as how to install Composer, how to configure auto-load, and other best practices for defining dependencies at [Composer website](https://getcomposer.org/).
+You can find more information such as how to install Composer, how to configure auto-load, and other best practices for defining dependencies at the [Composer website](https://getcomposer.org/).
 >

-**Installation Steps**
+**Directions**

 1. Start the terminal.
 2. Run the following command to download Composer: